-In order to ensure good order and behaviour for learning it may be necessary to exclude students from the premises for a fixed term or permanently.
-The school considers exclusion as a last resort and we will do everything we can to avoid this.
+In order to ensure good order and behaviour for learning it may be necessary to suspend students from the premises for a fixed term or, in more extreme circumstances, to exclude permanently.
+The school considers suspension as a last resort and we will do everything we can to avoid this.
 However, in exceptional and most serious incidents where the safety of others has been repeatedly placed at risk or behaviour is in breach of the school behaviour policy, a pupil may be excluded for up to 45 days in any one school year at the discretion of the head teacher.
 There may be occasions when, for severe inappropriate behaviour, a permanent exclusion is put into place.

-The types of exclusion are:
+The types of external suspension or exclusions are:

-Lunchtime exclusion Fixed term exclusion Permanent exclusion
+Lunchtime suspension Fixed term suspension Permanent exclusion

-When a pupil is excluded, the Headteacher will arrange for learning to be completed at home and it will marked when the pupil returns to school.
+When a pupil is suspended, the Headteacher will arrange for learning to be completed at home and it will marked when the pupil returns to school.

-Lunchtime exclusions are equivalent to half a day's exclusion.
-During lunchtime exclusions children must be collected from site and returned for afternoon learning.
+Lunchtime suspensions are equivalent to half a day's suspension.
+During lunchtime suspensions children must be collected from site and returned for afternoon learning.

-Fixed term exclusions may be used for a single occurrence of serious misconduct or for persistent misbehaviour.
-Examples which may lead to fixed term exclusions include but are not limited to:
+Fixed term suspensions may be used for a single occurrence of serious misconduct or for persistent misbehaviour.
+Examples which may lead to fixed term suspensions include but are not limited to:

 - Physical assault against a pupil/ adult

-- Verbal abuse/ threatening behaviour against pupil/adult
+- · Verbal abuse/ threatening behaviour against pupil/adult

 - Persistent bullying

 - Persistent racism

 - Sexual misconduct

 - Drug and alcohol related incidents

-- Damage to school or personal property
+- · Damage to school or personal property

 - Malicious accusations against pupil/adult